sab159/TriangleWaterSupplyDashboard/deploy/README.md

 1. A rocker (Ubuntu-based R image) container that
  - a.
 Includes all necessary packages with a fixed R version and package versions
  - b.
 Schedules runs of R scripts that:
    -  i.
-Imports data from utility-submitted templates to the included SensorThings API
+Import data from utility-submitted templates to the included SensorThings API.
    -  ii.
-Downloads data from the the included SensorThings API and publcly Available sources and produces the Water Supply Dashboard
+Download data from the the included SensorThings API and publicly Available sources and produces the Water Supply Dashboard

+   Rscripts should be stored in [/src](/deploy/src) and their schedules specified in [src/cronjob](/deploy/src/cronjob).

 2. A FROST implementation of SensorThings API